Prevention of training injuries is far easier than fixing them afterwards.

 A particularly aware instructor will be able to 'See' potential accidents before they occur and take appropriate action.
 A gentle leading suggestion or an ear-splitting Ki-Ai to halt the class, in extreme cases.

-Aikido First Aid Kit shows you, step-by-step, exactly how to prevent and treat training injuries.
+Aikido First Aid Kit shows you exactly how to prevent and treat injuries.
 Get it absolutely free with my Aikido Success Blueprint a gold-mine of wisdom!